Life Journey of a British Iraqi Architect Zaha Hadid

 During the years 2005 to 2006, Zaha was a part of the Editorial Board of Advisors for Encyclopaedia Britannica.
 Zaha became a Dame Commander of Order of the British Empire by Elizabeth II for her incredible architectural accomplishments in 2012.

-Zaha was under treatment for bronchitis, when she suddenly died of a heart attack in Miami, Florida, US.
-She died on 31st March in 2016 at the age of 65.
+Zaha was under treatment for bronchitis when she suddenly died of a heart attack in Miami, Florida, US.
+She died on 31st March 2016 at the age of 65.
 She was buried along with the graves of her father and brother.

 Zaha Hadid’s Unfinished Projects